punctum-im/protocol-old/PROTOCOL.md

 * the permissions they have been assigned;
 * their ban state (banned or not).

+This information can be found by querying ``/api/v1/conference/<ID1>/users/<ID2>``, where ``<ID1>`` is the conference's ID and ``<ID2>`` is the user's ID.

+This information is stored in an object with the type "conference-user".

+See more information about this object in the List of objects with properties.

 #### Banning

 An user can be banned from a conference.
 This means they cannot join or access the conference.

-If an user was banned, their ID can still be queried through ``/api/v1/conference/users/ID``, but only contains the following information:
+If an user was banned, their ID can still be queried through the API endpoint, but only contains the following information:

 * "banned?" - bool, true
 * "permissions" with the conference bit set to 0

+These are set by the server at ban time.

 ## Channels